Best Banana Oat Pancakes (Vegan)

 Can pancakes be frozen?

 Absolutely!
 I freeze them all the time.
-When you’re ready, just defrost them be reheating in the oven or toaster.
-They are terrific and crisp right back up.
+When you’re ready, just defrost them.
+Reheat them in your microwave, oven, or toaster.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!